ABOUT JUBILI BEADS & YARNS®

 As a practicing physician in Diagnostic Radiology for almost 10 years, my life drastically changed in November 1996, when I developed debilitating neurological injury and a severe chronic pain syndrome.
-My entire life as I knew it; from career, to hobbies, to sports, was gone.
-There were several years that I couldn’t even turn a doorknob from the extensive upper body nerve damage, let alone pick up a pair of knitting needles, or throw clay on a wheel!
-I would not have made it through such a tough time had I not had such a wonderful husband, family and friends.
+My entire life as I knew it; from career, to hobbies, to outdoor activities, was gone.
+The most difficult period of my life, I would not have made it through had I not had such a wonderful husband, family and friends.

-Less than two years after opening in a small, 850 sq. ft rental storefront, we have moved into our own historic, newly-renovated 4,000 sq. ft. building.
-With 2,500+ sq. ft of retail on the first floor, and 1,000+ sq. ft on the second floor, we were the largest full-service retail bead store in the area, as well as a full-service yarn store.
-We had a state-of-the-art natural gas flame-work bead-making studio, with 8 Nortel Minor torches, convertible to a metal smithing studio as well.
+Less than two years after opening in a small, 850 sq. ft rental storefront, we moved into our own historic, newly-renovated 4,000 sq. ft. building.
+With 2,500+ sq. ft of retail on the first floor, and 1,000+ sq. ft on the second floor, we were the largest full-service retail bead store in the area, (and one of the largest in the country!), as well as a full-service yarn store.
+We had a state-of-the-art natural gas flame-work bead-making studio, with 8 Nortel Minor torches, easily convertible to a metal smithing studio.
 World-class teachers gave many special workshops in the studio.
 We taught classes in all aspects of beaded jewelry-making techniques, knitting, crocheting, loom weaving, precious metal clay, and much more!
 Among several publications in Beadwork Magazine, my “Jubili Scarf” appeared there in October 2004.
 You can find the patterns for both knitting and crocheting versions on this web site.

 Along with my excellent long-time employee, Lorraine, and many others through the years, Jubili Beads & Yarns® was truly a haven for “nurturing your creative spirit”.
 It became known as a warm, friendly, cozy place, colorful, and inviting, where we learned our customers’ names.
 Time flew so quickly there, that the staff often referred to “the Jubili time warp” as the reason each day just sped by.
 We taught countless newcomers the art of beading and other crafts, helped many find solutions to their creative problems, and were, ourselves, continually inspired by our customers, who we considered part of our “Jubili Family”!